ASalem404/Learning-Notes/DBMS/SQL.md

         which can improve query performance by avoiding redundant calculations.

   - DELETE VS TRUNCATE

     - The key point to note here is that if you use 'DELETE' to remove all the rows from the table, and you have an auto-increment column, and the last value was 5.
       After the deletion, if you add a new row to the table, the auto-increment column will start from 6.
 However, if you use 'TRUNCATE,' it will reset to the beginning and start from 0.

+  - Foreign key:

+    - A foreign key is a column (or combination of columns) in a table whose values must match values of a column in some other table.
+      FOREIGN KEY constraints enforce referential integrity, which essentially says that if column value A refers to column value B, then column value B must exist.
+      For example, if the "department" column is a foreign key constraint in the "employees" table and a primary key in the "management" table, then you cannot insert a user into the "employees" table and assign a department that doesn't exist in the "management" table.

+  - ## Sub Queries:

+    - Whenever we need to use existing tables to create a new table that we then want to query again, this is an indication that we will need to use some sort of subquery.
+    - if you use SELECT to created a table that you could then query again in the FROM statement, you must alias it.
+      However, if you are only returning a single value, you might use that value in a logical statement like WHERE, HAVING, or even SELECT - the value could be nested within a CASE statement you should not include an alias.

+    - WITH - Comma Table Expressions (CTE)
+      - The WITH statement is often called a Common Table Expression or CTE.
+        Though these expressions serve the exact same purpose as subqueries, they are more common in practice, as they tend to be cleaner for a future reader to follow the logic.
+      - When creating multiple tables using, you add a comma after every table except the last table leading to your final query.
+      - The new table name is always aliased using 'table_name AS', which is followed by your query nested between parentheses.